How do you comfort someone when they tell you they have cancer, when they cry or when they despair for losing their job?

 2. I told You!
 And what did I tell you?

-A special place in hell belongs to those who didn’t even warn you but still say it anyway just to make you feel even worse :).
+A special place in hell belongs to those who didn’t even warn you, but still say it anyway, just to make you feel even worse (this is a power move, BTW).

 3. Assigning Blame